 Initial Petition Not Filed By Your Husband

-But if he never filed the I-130 petition, you will need to file a different set of paperwork.
-You will need to file a self-petition, known as a I-360 petition, with supporting evidence to prove your marriage and his death.
+If your U.S. citizen spouse never filed the I-130 petition, you will need to file a different set of paperwork.
+You will need to file a self-petition, commonly known as a I-360 petition, with supporting evidence to prove your marriage and his death.

 (Don’t worry about remembering the petition and application numbers.
 The “I” stands for “Immigration Form”.
 The number stands for the number of the application form, so you can know which form to use.)

-Here is an important side note which confuses some people: You did not state if your husband was a U.S. citizen or lawful permanent resident.
+Here is an important side note which confuses some people: In the past, if your spouse who filed a petition for you suddenly passed away was only a permanent resident, not a U.S. citizen, you could not qualify for green card benefits.
 It no longer matters.